 When determining grandparents’ visitation rights in PA, the courts consider the child’s best interest, which may be influenced by several factors, including but not limited to the following:

 Yes, a grandparent not standing in loco parentis of the child may seek primary physical custody if they meet the following conditions:

 In many cases, the above requirements are challenging for a grandparent to meet.
 This, however, does not preclude a grandparent from having any custodial time.
 Grandparents who do not meet the requirements for standing for primary physical custody may meet the requirements for standing for partial physical custody.

-Grandparents may be able to obtain partial physical custody, which is generally considered less than 50% of the custodial time, in the following situations:
+Yes, grandparents may be able to obtain visitation rights, or partial physical custody, which is generally considered less than 50% of the custodial time in one of the following situations:

 For many grandparents seeking custody, custodial rights are commonly obtained under the second situation above.

 We understand that grandparents’ rights in Pennsylvania regarding child custody can be complex, so we offer our services to those in need.
 Our experienced attorneys will listen to you and provide the best solutions possible.